hazelcast/hazelcast-platform-demos/ml/ml-ri/README.md

 The Python module will probably be more complex, but needs to follow a similar structure.

-It will have a handler method (here `def handle(points)`) that takes a list of string input inputs, runs each through your business logic, and produces a list of string output.
+It will have a handler method (here "`def handle(points)`") that takes a list of string inputs, runs each through your business logic, and produces a list of string outputs.

 Your Python code is just a collection of interpreted files that are sent from the host where the Jet job is submitted to all hosts where the Jet job is